dbee01/keiste-solar-report/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-A comprehensive solar analysis tool for residential, commercial, community, business and farm buildings capable of handling solar panels on their roof.
-For the countries of the United States, Canada, the UK and the Republic of Ireland.
-Calculations include Return on investment, CO2 saved and solar project Breakeven time.
-Plugin includes a Google Solar API integration, interactive charts, and PDF report generation (premium only), a lead generation form (premium) and tons more features.
+A comprehensive solar analysis tool for residential, commercial, community, business and farm buildings.
+That are capable of handling solar panels on their roof.

+Covers most of the map for the countries of the United States, Canada, the UK and the Republic of Ireland.

+Calculations for the visitor's solar project include estimates of Return on Investment, CO2 saved and solar project breakeven point.

+The Keiste Solar Plugin features a Google Solar API integration, interactive charts, a lead generation form (premium) and tons more features.

+Check out our Enterprise Plan which will programmatically verify your visitor lead data eg. phone number and email address as well as a custom-designed personal 10 - 12 page downloadable report.

 == Description ==